 The Yankees have had a number of good outfielders in franchise history, with many playing more than one spot.
 But who are the best left fielders?
 I took a look at who played the most games at the position, and put up good offensive as well as defensive numbers.
 Contribution to championship teams was also taken into consideration when ranking the players.
 Here are the top five Yankee Left Fielders of all time:

-5) Lou Piniella: Playing in over 450 games in left field during his eleven seasons, Piniella was a decent fielder with a strong arm.
+5) Lou Piniella: Playing in over 450 games in left field during his eleven seasons from 1974-1984, Piniella was a decent fielder with a strong arm.
 He was a .295 hitter during his time with the Yankees and produced a number of key hits in crucial games while contributing to World Series titles in 1977 and 1978.

-4) Hideki Matsui: Matsui manned left field in over 550 games for New York.
+4) Hideki Matsui: Matsui manned left field in over 550 games for New York from 2003-2009.
 He was steady defensively, and averaged .284 while driving in over 100 runs in four seasons during his seven years with the Yanks.
 Matsui was named the MVP of the 2009 World Series.

 3) Bob Meusel: Playing 626 games in left field from 1920 to 1929 (he also played right field and third base for a total of 1,294 games in his Yankee career), Meusel contributed to three World Series titles.
 He ranks eighth all time on the Yankees with a .311 batting average; is tenth with 338 doubles; and twelfth 1,005 RBI.